Cyb3rhq/cyb3rhq-puppet/kitchen/README.md

 kitchen create
 ```

 This way we will only have our machines created without installing the desired components to be tested.
-These components are represented by Wazuh stack components such as `wazuh-manager`, `wazuh-agent`, etc ...
+These components are represented by Cyb3rhq stack components such as `cyb3rhq-manager`, `cyb3rhq-agent`, etc ...

 **5. Install the required components to be tested then**